Adventure & Conservation Project

 Arrivals

-The project works with specific dates (check “period/cost”), volunteers need to fly to Upington airport (SA) before 12h30 and depart after 15h30.
-A shuttle collects the volunteers to drive them to the project, crossing Namibian border, the drive is about 4h-5h.
+The project works with specific dates (check “period/cost”), volunteers need to fly to Windhoek airport (SA) the day before and spend the night at a backpackers.
+A shuttle collects the volunteers to drive them to the project.
+The drive is about 10h.

 At the Adventure & Conservation Project, team spirit is essential and everyone works hard to achieve the conservation goals.
 Activities can be divided into three categories: conservation, community and adventure.